-If you see a drop in your customer ranking report, you have a clue of what’s missing – your customer’s expectations are not being met.
+If you see a drop in your customer ranking report, you know what’s missing – your customer’s expectations are not being met.
 To maintain a positive growth trajectory, it is essential to listen to your customer and anticipate their needs actively.
-Let’s look at the most prevalent field service expectations for 2020 and how you can fulfill and exceed these expectations.
+Let’s look at the most prevalent field service expectations for 2022 and how you can fulfill and exceed these expectations.

 Meet Immediate Service Requests

-The field service industry is consistently being exposed to newer customer demands and expectations.
+The field service industry is consistently exposed to newer customer demands and expectations.
 Consumers today seek instant gratification for their service requests, irrespective of the sector.
 Convenience and immediate fulfillment of needs are becoming non-negotiable.
-In this time, failing to provide prompt service has a direct relation to losing customers.
+In this time, failing to provide prompt service directly relates to losing customers.
 What can help service providers to meet it’s growing customer expectations?
-Technology, by enabling both businesses and consumers to have greater visibility.
+Technology by enabling both businesses and consumers to have greater visibility.
 Because of technology, we have a thriving on-demand service industry.

 The same level of visibility is looked upon by customers for field services.
-They want immediate break fixes, want to know the exact time the technician will arrive and want an option to pay for the services online.
+They want immediate break fixes, know the exact time the technician will arrive, and want an option to pay for the services online.
 This level of accuracy and visibility is possible only with the right field service technology.
-Job scheduling software can fine-tune your resource routing and equip you to deal with the growing customer expectations.
+Job scheduling software can fine-tune your resource routing and equip you to deal with growing customer expectations.

-In case of any machinery breakdown, a technician needs to reach the location as soon as possible.
-And providing prompt service can be an issue if the dispatcher is not aware of the team’s on-field location.
-With a job scheduling software, you have real-time visibility of your technician’s location and can conveniently reroute the nearest available technician to attend the emergency call.
-In a manual setup, rerouting a technician would mean possible cancellation of another service call.
-But with a job scheduling software, you have clarity of all service calls in a single interactive dashboard, with a simple drag and drop you can optimize the routes for optimum service performance.
+In case of any machinery breakdown, a technician must reach the location as soon as possible.
+And providing prompt service can be an issue if the dispatcher is unaware of the team’s on-field location.
+With job scheduling software, you have real-time visibility of your technician’s location and can conveniently reroute the nearest available technician to attend the emergency call.
+In a manual setup, rerouting a technician would mean the possible cancellation of another service call.
+But with job scheduling software, you have clarity of all service calls in a single interactive dashboard.
+With a simple drag and drop, you can optimize the routes for optimum service performance.
 Ensuring that you meet your immediate service demands without compensating on any of your scheduled calls.